Bill of materials

 Step-by-step build instructions

 First connect the generator to the hose and it is good to measure the voltage output at various stages to make sure that it is working.
 The electrical current from the generator goes in to the power pod.
-There are various voltage regulators which can be limited to one small componenet.
-I used the power pod as I am not very knowledgable in electronics and it seemed (and proved) convenient.
+There are various voltage regulators which can be limited to one small component.
+I used the power pod as I am not very knowledgeable in electronics and it seemed (and proved) convenient.
 I noticed now that there are better micro generators which will produce smaller voltage (3.6v). that would skip the power pod step.

 It was a bit tricky to get the bicycle lights to work.
 I basically connected the output to where the batteries are meant to be and short circuit the switch.
 The one I used had a push button and different flashing options.
 As I said above I would have liked it to flash but didn't manage.